E-cigarette, e-cigs, vaping, vape, vape pens, pods, Juul, electronic nicotine delivery systems (ENDS), puff bars, and e-hookah.

 E-cigarettes and the law

-This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use and Dr Becky Freeman from the School of Public Health at the University of Sydney.
+This factsheet was developed following expert review by researchers at the Matilda Centre for Research in Mental Health and Substance Use and Associate Professor Becky Freeman from the School of Public Health at the University of Sydney.